-Coming Up: Why They Could IPO as Soon as March 18, 2026!
+Coming Up: Why It Could IPO as Soon as March 18, 2026!

 So that when the opening bell rings and shares start trading… you’ll be ready to cash in along with the insiders.

 Remember…

 The Amazon, Apple, and Microsoft IPOs were just a tiny fraction of what the OpenAI IPO could be.